Zeta36/Policy-chess/README.md

-# A Policy Network in Tensorflow for chess moves classifier
+# A Policy Network in Tensorflow to classify chess moves

-This is a TensorFlow implementation of a supervised learning in a policy network for chess moves classifier.
+This is a TensorFlow implementation of a supervised learning in a policy network for chess moves classification.

 <table style="border-collapse: collapse">
 <tr>